Your Odds of Publishing a Breakout Book Just Soared

 If you think you, and your book, have what it takes to succeed in Pitch Week, and you want your shot at The Literary Trifecta, then, please fill out our Pitch Week Entry Form or, for immediate assistance, call 443-413-1596.
 One of our team members will answer any questions you may have regarding the Pitch Week Program.
 Or go to our FAQ page for answers to frequently asked questions about the Pitch Week Competition.
 (The Manuscript Review Period proceeds, on a month-to-month basis, until all slots are filled, but to manage the workload, we must limit the total number of entries accepted, in any one month, to 17.)

-Those who miss the Pitch Week III application period, will have to wait nine months, to June of 2015, to compete in Pitch Week IV.
+Those who miss the Pitch Week III application period, may apply to compete in Pitch Week IV, which will take place nine months later, in June of 2015.

 All Pitch Week finalists/alternates are required to stay at the retreat, at their expense, during:

-- A four-day preliminary meet-the-judges visit (several months prior to Pitch Week)
+- A five-day, four-night preliminary meet-the-judges visit (several months prior to Pitch Week)

-Any paid editorial or design service assistance offered to finalists will be strictly voluntary, and optional, in nature.
+Any paid editorial, book coaching or design service assistance offered to finalists will be strictly voluntary, and optional, in nature.
 (Pitch Week competition rules may change at the sole discretion of When Words Count Retreat.
 Such changes shall be posted here, from time to time.)